daronphang/coding_resources/_CSS/positioning.md

 Position an element based on its current position without changing layout around it.
 Takes up the original space and hence, leaves a gap where it would have been without additional positioning.
 Has ability to use z-index; even if it is not used, the element will appear on top of any other statically positioned element.

+### Fixed

+Element is positioned relative to the viewport or the browser window itself.
+Viewport doesn't change when the window is scrolled and hence, it will stay right where it is.

 ### Absolute

 Position an element based on its closest positioned ancestor/parent position. **Does not take up space as elements are removed from the flow of elements on the page**.
 If there is no parent, it will position based on <html> element i.e. relative to the page itself.